iamtimsmith/foundry-mm2/README.md

-# Foundry system for Mutants & Masterminds 3E
+# Foundry system for Mutants & Masterminds 2E

-This is an unofficial Mutants & Masterminds 3E sheet.
+This is an unofficial Mutants & Masterminds 2E sheet.

-If you want to help, contact me on Discord Foundry : Zakarik
+If you want to help, contact me on Discord Foundry : iamtimsmith

-This is an unofficial sheet for Mutants & Masterminds 3E.
+This is an unofficial sheet for Mutants & Masterminds 2E.

-If you want to help, contact me on Discord-FR of Foundry : https://discord.gg/pPSDNJk

-Username : Zakarik

 # Credits